canonical/is-charms-contributing-guide/CONTRIBUTING.md

 Use [`operator-workflows`](https://github.com/canonical/operator-workflows) for
 the CI-CD of any repositories owned by the team.
-Even if the repository is not a charm, such as a GitHub action, use it to the extend possible.
+Even if the repository is not a charm, such as a GitHub action, use it to the extent possible.
 If a repository has unique requirements for certain workflows, use the `operator-workflows` as much as possible.
 Consider proposing changes to `operator-workflows` instead of doing something custom in a repository.
 Also consider whether to make partial